Frequently Asked Questions

 When was the Friends of the Edgewater Library formed?

-Planning for Friends of the Edgewater Library began in late 1989 and the group was officially incorporated on May 6, 1990 as a 501(c)(3) non-profit organization.
-We’re fairly certain that we’re the second oldest Friends’ group in Chicago.
-Friends of the Rogers Park Library is the oldest, which was formed in the 1980s but was not continuous.
+Planning for Friends of the Edgewater Library began in late 1989, and the group was officially incorporated on May 6, 1990, as a 501(c)(3) non-profit organization.
+We’re the second oldest Friends group in Chicago.
+Friends of the Rogers Park Library is the oldest, formed in the 1980s, but has not operated continuously.

-There are seven active Friends of the Library groups in Chicago.
-Six are on the North Side of the city: Edgewater, Rogers Park, Bezazian (Uptown), Albany Park, Logan Square, and Northtown.
-There is one South Side Friends’ group – in Hyde Park supporting the Blackstone Library.
+There are six Friends of the Library groups, all on the North Side of the city: Albany Park, Bezazian (Uptown), Edgewater, Lincoln Belmont, Logan Square, and Rogers Park.

-Read how Friends of the Edgewater Library supports others in beginning their own Friends’ groups.
+Read how Friends of the Edgewater Library supports others in beginning Friends groups for their neighborhood library branch.

 How many Friends of the Library groups are there in Chicago?